 You might not always agree with every decision someone makes with their life, but people will always be people so love them anyway.

 That you disagree with someone, or that they are different does not mean you cannot love them.
 Look past those things you disagree with and love them anyway.
+After all, Jesus is the reason for the season.

-Learn that it’s okay to say No
+Learn it is okay to say “No”

 Though it’s a healthy choice to love people for who they are, not saying no when you need to isn’t healthy for you.
 Loving someone doesn’t mean you can’t say no to them.